-Do you want to eat healthily but find it difficult to stick to a strict diet?
+Do you want to eat healthily but struggle to stick to a strict diet?
 Or do you want to eat more environmentally friendly but don’t know how to start?
-There are many easy ways to eat more environmentally friendly, and we’ve put together a list of five of the easiest.
+There are many easy ways to eat environmentally friendly, and we’ve compiled five of the easiest.

 By following these tips, you’ll be eating healthier and doing your part to help save the planet!